It’s Not Your Fault if He’s Abusive

 These are Red Flags!
 These are just a few ways that indicate the potential for abuse in the relationship.

 I am a life coach specializing in relationships and communication.
-I am also an author and have written a book, especially for women that find themselves single again.
+I am also an author and have written a book, especially for women who are single again.

 Women that are single again have been in relationships and or marriages that didn’t last.
 Except for a spouse or significant other dying, relationships end for different reasons.

 The marriage or relationship’s biggest reason didn’t go the long haul because they often chose the wrong partner initially.
-I blame that on the fact no one ever taught us how to choose well.
+I blame that because no one ever taught us how to choose well.

-Our role models, our mothers, grandmothers, and other influential women around us were making the same mistakes when they were young, and many had unfulfilling marriages and divorces.
+Our role models, mothers, grandmothers, and other influential women around us made the same mistakes when they were young, and many had unfulfilling marriages and divorces.

-For this article, I will use the term marriage, but the information can be applied to any committed relationship.
+I will use the term marriage for this article, but this information can be applied to any committed relationship.

-I’m passionate and committed to helping women find a loving, compatible man of their dreams that will cherish and adore her forever.
+I’m passionate and committed to helping women find the loving, compatible man of their dreams that will cherish and adore her forever.

-My passion for helping women includes teaching them about red flags that help them recognize the potential of an abusive partner.
+My passion for helping women includes teaching them about red flags that allow them to recognize an abusive partner’s potential.

-There are more frustrations, arguments, alcohol abuse that too often don’t end well.
+There are more frustrations, arguments, and alcohol abuse that too often don’t end well.

-I’m frightened and heartbroken when I hear of yet another tragic outcome from domestic violence.
-I’m committed to doing all that I can to spare women from living their life this way.
+I’m frightened and heartbroken when I hear of another tragic outcome of domestic violence.
+I’m committed to doing all I can to spare women from living this way.

 There are different reasons women fall into an abusive relationship.

-• Growing up in abusive environments is a strong indicator because it feels familiar.
+- Growing up in an abusive environment is a strong indicator because it feels familiar.

-• An intense, immediate attraction to a man ignoring potentional red flags.
+- An intense and immediate attraction to a man ignoring potential red flags.

-Let’s break down these examples and deal with each one in more debt.
+Let’s break down these examples and deal with each in more debt.

 Low self-esteem believing you don’t deserve better.

 There are many reasons for low self-esteem.
-One of them could be having been raised in a family and household that also had low self-esteem.
+One could have been raised in a family and household with low self-esteem.

 Therefore, confidence-building didn’t exist.
 These were your role models.